kanglee05/Recipes-Nutritional-Analysis/README.md

 ### NMAR Analysis

+In our data, we believe the `avg_rating` column is Not Missing at Random **(NMAR)**.
+Looking at this column, we see that it is only missing for recipes that did not receive any ratings from users.
+Therefore, the chance of a rating being missing depends on the actual rating column itself.
+This is different from Missing at Random (MAR), where the missingness depends on other columns.
+Additional data that might help explain the missingness is data on user behavior.
+For example, a user cooked the recipe but did not leave a rating.
+This could potentially make the missingness depend on other columns, shifting the missingness mechanism from NMAR to MAR.

 ### Missingness Dependency

-After performing some analysis on the 'Avg Rating' column of our dataframe while assessing missingness, we found that the average time taken for a recipe with a missing 'avg rating' was 228 minutes.
-Alternatively, the average time for a recipe for which 'avg rating' was NOT missing was 111 minutes.
-Seeing this difference, we performed a permutation test to assess whether 'avg rating' was really dependent on this column.
+After performing some analysis on the `avg_rating` column of our dataframe while assessing missingness, we found that the average time taken for a recipe with a missing `avg_rating` was about 229 minutes.
+Alternatively, the average time for a recipe for which `avg_rating` was **NOT** missing was about 111 minutes.
+Seeing this difference, we performed a permutation test to assess whether the missingness of the `avg_rating` column depends on other column.
+The other two columns that we used are `

-We found, with a p-value of .04, that missingness of 'avg rating' was dependent on 'minutes' with an average observed difference of 117.
-With a threshold of .05, we can reject the null hypothesis that missingness is not dependent on minutes.
+We found, with a p-value of **0.04**, that missingness of `avg_rating` was dependent on `minutes` with an average observed difference of 117.
+With a threshold of **0.05**, we can reject the null hypothesis that missingness is not dependent on minutes.
 This makes the 'avg_rating' column MAR.

 With a p-value of .1, we also found that missingness is likely not dependent on protein value.
 With a threshold of .05 again, we fail to reject the null hypothesis that missingess of 'avg rating' is not dependent on protein value.